shinthantaun/CZ3006_Comp_Network_Lab4-/README.md

 ### Setup

-- Make sure host has installed pip and python3.
+- Make sure pip and python3 has been installed on the host.

 - Install required python modules.
 ```